-Destination range: The destination range is a single IPv4 CIDR block containing the IP addresses of systems that receive incoming packets.
-GCP does not support IPv6 destination ranges.
+Destination range.
+The destination range is a single IPv4 CIDR block that contains the IP addresses of systems that receive incoming packets.
+Google Cloud does not support IPv6 destination ranges.
 Destinations must be expressed in CIDR notation, and the broadest destination possible is

-Priority: Priority is used to determine which route should be used if multiple routes have identical destinations.
+Priority.
+If multiple routes have identical destinations, priority is used to determine which route should be used.
 Lower numbers indicate higher priorities; for example, a route with a priority value of

 100has higher priority than one with a priority value of

-Next hop: Static routes can have next hops that point to the default Internet gateway, a GCP instance, or a Cloud VPN tunnel.
-Refer to static route next hops for more information.
+Next hop.
+Static routes can have next hops that point to the default internet gateway, a Google Cloud instance, or a Cloud VPN tunnel.
+For more information, see static route next hops.

-Tags: You can specify a list of network tags so that the route will only apply to instances that have at least one of the listed tags.
-If you don't specify tags, GCP applies the route to all instances in the network.
+Tags.
+You can specify a list of network tags so that the route only applies to instances that have at least one of the listed tags.
+If you don't specify tags, Google Cloud applies the route to all instances in the network.

 Static route next hops

 The following are valid next hops for static routes.
-Refer to the
+For more information about

 Next Hop Gateway (